Statistical Analysis of Data Repeatability Measures: Permutation Tests to Confirm Existence of Data Repeatability

-Permutations tests for extreme large values can be conducted using the repeatability statistics described in Section \ref{sec:repeatability}.
-Essentially, such permutation tests are constructed based on a distributional exchangeability null hypothesis on the permuted statistics.
-That is, under the null, the distribution of the repeatability statistic is assumed to be invariant against some permutation of the subject labels.
-For repeated measurements with multiple time points, the subject labels are permuted within each of the time points.

-In practice, non-parametric approximation of the test statistic distribution under the null can be achieved by actually permuting the observed sample.
-In fact, to perform the test, Monte Carlo resampling \citep{good2013permutation} is used to reduce the computational burden of looping over each of the possible permutations, which can be up to $(n!)^s$ scenarios for $n$ subjects measured at $s$ time points.
-Exploiting the approximated null distribution, the test rejects the null when the observed value of the repeatability statistic is more extreme than one would have expected under the null given significance level.
+The repeatability of the process that generates data $\pmb x_{it}$ can be characterized by its dependence on a invariant subject-specific true signal $\pmb v_i$, which repeatedly enters the data generating process of subject $i$.
+To design a statistical test that confirms existence of data repeatability, the null hypothesis can be $H_0: \pmb x_{it} \indep \pmb v_i$, that is, the independence between measurements and the unobserved subject-specific invariant true signal.

-Under the additive noise setting (\ref{eq:additive}) for the general model of repeated measurements, $\pmb x_{it} \indep \pmb v_i$ implies $\pmb x_{it} = \pmb \epsilon_{it}$, which guarantees the exchangeability of any repeatability statistics defined in the previous sections.
-Thus, if the associated model is correctly specified, rejection in the permutation test using any of the aforementioned statistics implies the existence of dependence between a subject's unobserved true subject-specific effect, $\pmb v_i$, and its observed measurement, $\pmb x_{it}$.
-Therefore, permutation tests with the weaker null of exchangeability are conducted for the purpose of confirming repeatability.
-The resulting test significance provides evidence against no repeatability, where the measurement reveals no information on differences in subject specific effects.
+To enhance robustness across different data distributions, permutation tests with few parametric assumptions are preferred in this setting.
+Under Model (\ref{eq:additive}), $H_0: \pmb x_{it} \indep \pmb v_i$ implies $\pmb x_{it} = \pmb \epsilon_{it}$, which guarantees exchangeability of any repeatability statistics defined in the previous sections.
+Specifically, the null distribution of a repeatability statistic $T(X_{it}: i, t)$ defined in previous sections is invariant against permutations of the subject labels.
+For example, for measurements with multiple time points, the subject labels can be permuted within each of the time points, so that under $H_0$ we have $T(X_{it}: i, t) \overset{d}{=} T(X_{\pi_{it},t}: i, t)$ for any set of permutations $\{(\pi_{1t}, \dots, \pi_{nt}): t\}$ of $(1, \dots, n)$.
+Therefore, permutation tests against the weaker null of exchangeability can be conducted.
+On the other hand, the alternative hypothesis, $\pmb x_{it} \not\indep \pmb v_i$, provides evidence against no repeatability in which case repeated measurements reveal information on unobserved subject-specific effects.
+In summary, we have

-However, the properties of these repeatability statistics under different model settings than the ANOVA model are less mathematically clear.
-In Section \ref{sec:numerical} we present numerical results, including deviations from the ANOVA model.
+However, the performance of these repeatability statistics in the permutation tests under different model settings is less mathematically clear.
+In Section \ref{sec:numerical} we present numerical results, including the consequences of deviations from the ANOVA model.